hypeserver/react-date-range/README.md

 This awesome project is a fork of the original [react-date-range](https://github.com/hypeserver/react-date-range) by hypeserver.

-This fork aims at keeping this project alive.
+This fork aims at keeping this project alive!

 Dependencies have been upgraded, class components updated to function components and the entire project has been rewritten in TypeScript.
 Some of the code has also been optimized further with newer React features.

 ### Why should you use `@iroomit/react-date-range`?